IbraWorks/CheckoutTechTest/README.md

 - Alternatively, with both projects running one could hit the PaymentGateway.API via postman / curl etc

 ### Design principles
-I went for an event-sourcing model because I wanted an audit trail of every transaction, such that a user would be able to in theory generate a history of all the transactions they had made.
+I went for an event-sourcing model because I wanted an audit trail of every transaction, such that a user would be able to generate a history of all the transactions they had made.
+Because the EventStore is append-only, we would  be able to look at the state of the system at a given time by replaying all events up until that time.

-I chose to use the cqrs pattern with and used the MediatR nuget package to help achieve this.
-In theory we can even eventually separate the commands and queries into different services and scale them independently
+I chose to use the cqrs pattern and used the MediatR nuget package to help achieve this.
+In theory we can even eventually separate the commands and queries into different services and scale them independently, settling for an eventually consistent approach.

 I tried to achieve Idempotency to ensure the same payment was not processed twice.